Amazon KDP has taken the publishing world by storm.

 Once all of the tasks in Step 1 are completed, you can move on to…

-The second part to publishing your book on KDP, is focused on your author rights and the pricing of your book, as well as a few other logistics.
+The second part to publishing your book on Kindle Direct Publishing is focused on your author rights and the pricing of your book, as well as a few other logistics.

-The second section to self-publish on KDP includes these steps:
+This second section to self-publish on Amazon KDP includes these steps:

 You can decide if you want to enroll in the KDP Select program after you weigh some of the pros and cons.